xbcsmith/epr-workshop/00-prereqs/README.md

 general database concepts, will be helpful for understanding the storage and retrieval aspects of the workshop.

+## Basic Understanding of MCP

+A basic knowledge of what MCP is and what an MCP server does is helpful but not required.

 ## Additional Notes

 While prior experience with all these technologies is beneficial, the workshop